PamelaAwino/Project_3/README.md

 Project Metric of Success:

-To ensure that newly constructed wells are of good quality water for the communities.
+Generating a model that will be able to correctly predict the quality status of the wells in Tanzania with an accuracy of 70-75 %

 To correctly identify functionality of a well and determine its viability.

-Generating a model that will be able to correctly predict the quality status of the wells in Tanzania with an accuracy of 70-75 %

 DATA UNDERSTANDSING